MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

 - CD4A defines these symbols: `CDTypeSymbol`, `CDAssociationSymbol`, and `CDRoleSymbol`
-- The other types either implement `CDTypeSymbol` or one of the `TypeSymbol`s and have no additional logic or attributes
+- The other types either implement `CDTypeSymbol` or one of the `TypeSymbol`s and have no additional functionality or attributes

 ## Symbols imported by CD4A models:
 - CD4A imports only Symbols of class diagrams